mike632t/x11-calc/README.md

 ### Debugging

-You  can  start the simulation in trace mode using '&#8209;t', or in single  step mode using '&#8209;s', and set a breakpoint using '&#8209;b &lt;octal address&gt;'.
+You  can  start the simulation in trace mode using '-;t', or in single  step mode using '-;s', and set a breakpoint using '-;b &lt;octal address&gt;'.

-'Ctrl&#8209;T'  also toggles trace mode when running, 'Ctrl&#8209;S' executes the  next instruction, 'Ctrl&#8209;Q' resumes execution, and 'Ctrl&#8209;R' displays the contents of the CPU registers.
+'Ctrl-;T'  also toggles trace mode when running, 'Ctrl-;S' executes the  next instruction, 'Ctrl-;Q' resumes execution, and 'Ctrl-;R' displays the contents of the CPU registers.

 When in trace mode a jump to the same instruction produces no output.